• Skip to primary navigation

 3. Whisk in melted butter, followed by the milk, heavy cream, vanilla extract and lemon zest.
 Make sure that the mixture is completely smooth.
 Pour batter into your prepared pan and ccatter fruit onto the batter.

-4. Bake for 35-40 minutes until the clafoutis is just set (it’s ok if it’s still wobbly in the center) and golden at the edges.
+4. Bake for 35-40 minutes until the clafoutis is set and golden at the edges.
+It’s ok if it’s still wobbly in the center.
 Let cool slightly until lukewarm.
-Dust with powdered sugar, if you like.
-Cut into wedges and sefve immediately.
+Dust with powdered sugar.
+Cut into wedges and serve immediately.

 Clafoutis